Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Troubleshooting.md

 If you run into troubles while using TeXiFy, you can try the following things.

-* If you have problems with installation, make sure you followed the [Installation wiki page](Installation).
+* If you have problems with installation, make sure you followed the [installation guide](Installation-guide.md).
-* Search through the features list at [Features](Features) or the [complete wiki](Features#searching) to find documentation about the feature you’re having problems with.
+* Search this wiki using the search bar in the top right corner.
 * Search through the [GitHub issues](https://github.com/Hannah-Sten/TeXiFy-IDEA/issues?q=is%3Aissue) to find similar problems, and if your issue has already been resolved
 * Look through the list of common problems at this page
 * Ask for help at [gitter](https://gitter.im/TeXiFy-IDEA)